O'so Brewing Company and Artist & Fare ▪ Sunday, April 2,2023 ▪ 10am-4pm

 Image use for Promotion: Images used in jury process will be used for FoA promotional purposes.
 Artists must grant permission of use of their jury images for the promotion of the festival on the FoA website and social media.
 FoA will add watermarks for images used for promotion to prevent image theft.

-Artist Contracts: Due Monday, March 2, 2020.
+Artist Contracts: Due Wednesday, March 1, 2023.
 Exhibiting Artists are required to fill out and sign an artist contract.
-Booth location requests, corner or double booth upgrade requests, electricity requests, booth sitters, art raffle participation, and optional lunch delivery are all stated on this contract.
+Electricity requests, booth sitters, art raffle participation, and optional lunch delivery are all stated on this contract.

 Artist Attendance: Artists must be present during the event and must personally staff their booths.
 No representatives will be permitted.